TheAssassin/mediaplayer-setup/Kodi/Hyperion.md

         },
 ```

-It then needs to be placed into `~/.hyperion/config/hyperion_main.json`.
+It then needs to be placed into `~/.kodi/userdata/addon_data/service.hyperion/hyperion.config.json`.

+After a restart one should be able to access http://<address>:8099.
+Debug with `systemctl status service.hyperion.service` and `systemctl restart service.hyperion.service journalctl -u service.hyperion.service -n 40` (why so complicated, why doesn't `systemctl status` do this by default...).